sainnhe/khn/content/_index.md

 ## Introduction

-Learning kernels is hard, some even said that you shouldn't consider touching this area if you don't have experience of a decade of programming.
+Learning the operating system kernel is hard, some even said that you shouldn't consider touching this area if you don't have experience of a decade of programming.

 I don't think so.
 Programming experience should not be a barrier that prevents kernel enthusiasts from exploring this area, because developers will always learn and improve themselves in the process of doing projects and solving problems.
 And I found that the fastest way to improve myself is to read and hack the source code of the top open source projects.